f5devcentral/f5-agility-labs-waf/docs/class4/module4/lab1/lab1.rst

         :width: 800px

-In this exercise we'll explore the session tracking capabilities present in BIG-IP ASM.
+In this exercise we'll explore some of the login protection and session tracking capabilities present in BIG-IP ASM.
 BIG-IP ASM not only has the capability to gather user identity details from login pages and APM, but can also generate a unique device-id for each connected client.
-We'll explore both below.
+You'll explore this more in WAF341.

 Task 1: Verify ASM configuration
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~